 Not Your Father’s VA: A History of the Modern Transformation of the Veterans Health Care System

-In 2009, the Veterans Health Administration (VHA) sought to update its official history, which had not been done since Robinson E. Adkins’s 1967 comprehensive report to Congress entitled “Medical Care of Veterans.”
+In 2009, the Veteran’s Health Administration (VHA) hired HAI to update its official history, which had not been done since Robinson E. Adkins’ comprehensive 1967 report to Congress, “Medical Care of Veterans.”

-This multi-year project involved research at the Central Office of the Department of Veterans Affairs in Washington, D.C., and various other federal repositories and libraries across the country.
-History Associates also conducted more than twenty oral histories with current and former senior VHA officials during the course of the research.
+To tell the VHA’s sweeping story, HAI conducted extensive research at the Central Office of the Department of Veterans Affairs in Washington, D.C., and several other federal repositories and libraries across the country.
+The team conducted more than 20 oral histories with current and former senior VHA officials throughout the course of their research.

 In 2012, HAI delivered the final report, entitled Not Your Father’s VA: A History of the Modern Transformation of the Veterans Health Care System.
 It chronicles the development of federal veterans’ health care from the colonial period to the 21st century, with particular emphasis on its transformation into a more modern and streamlined health care system under the leadership of Under Secretary for Health Dr. Kenneth W. Kizer during the 1990s.